-In an interview with a student at Fudan University, China, I4I Editor Dilip Mookherjee discusses Chinese growth; India-China comparison; and research in development economics.
+In an interview with a student at Fudan University, China, Dilip Mookherjee (Member of the I4I Editorial Board) discusses Chinese growth; India-China comparison; and research in development economics.

 Dilip Mookherjee (DM): Well, obviously, it is an entirely different country.
 I think China has made a quantum leap from an undeveloped society to an almost developed society.
 You can see the signs in the physical infrastructure; in how people dress and how they move around with confidence; and in how educational institutions are organised and how close they are to the frontier (in terms of research, the quality of faculty and students).
 In all respects, so much change in 30 years is an amazing achievement.

 Q: The 30 years during 1988-2018 is actually a period when China experience growth so rapid that it surprised the rest of the world.
 Yet the formal institutions in China remains rather underdeveloped as compared to the advanced nations.
 This is considered as the “China Miracle”.
 Many people are trying to find the key to this miracle.
 What is your take on the growth model of China?

 DM: Yes, it is unique in many ways.
 Property rights is one example.
 It is not a full-fledged capitalist model; though it is capitalist in some aspects.
 The judicial systems are different.
 The political systems are different.
 I think there are advantages and disadvantages.
 There is a lot of literatures on institutions these days and I think most of it would benefit by taking a closer look at China.